robin-rpr/calos/doc/clearly-image.rst

 The storage directory format changes on no particular schedule.
-:code:`clearly image` is normally able to upgrade directories produced by a given Charliecloud version up to one year after that version’s release.
+:code:`clearly image` is normally able to upgrade directories produced by a given Clearly version up to one year after that version’s release.
 Upgrades outside this window and downgrades are not supported.
 In these cases, :code:`clearly image` will refuse to run until you delete and re-initialize the storage directory with :code:`clearly image reset`.